siran/writing/books/A New Arithmetic/A New Arithmetic - 001 Ultrareal Numbers.md

 This matches ordinary experience.
 Existing things appear as positive presences.
 We meet an apple, not a negative apple.
 We meet a block, not a negative block.
 Negatives enter when something is removed, reversed, canceled, compared, or rotated out of the positive layer.

 Debt should not be placed in the negative layer.
-Debt `D` is a positive asset:
+Debt `D` is a positive value:

 ```text
 D = d^2
 ```

+Its difference is phase.
+Debt is positive value applied in the future.
 It exists positively as an obligation, claim, record, or relation.
 Only a bookkeeping view assigns a minus sign to one side of that positive relation.

 If a language names a "negative-apple," then the named thing is still positive as a unit: